 Not completing the prey drive sequence

-As a pet gun dog trainer how do I use prey drive to my advantage?
+As a pet gun dog trainer, how do I use prey drive to my advantage?

-Prey drive to focus training
+Prey drive to focus on training

 Chasing, working and seeking prey is a key reason why the dog will ignore us and fail to interact with us. we have to try and find what makes that particular dog tick to get them focused.
-We can then channel this drive to work the dog.
+We can then channel this drive to work on the dog.

 It is important we spend time showing the dog when it has got the ball or training dummy that we are not trying to ‘steal’ it.
 We need to teach a dog to give us the item freely so that resource guarding does not develop or a ‘chase me’ game starts as you try to get the item.

-Those owners who have a gun dog breed and don’t wish to work it need to understand what are the implications of prey drive and how this effects training and having fun with their dog.
+Those owners who have a gun dog breed and don’t wish to work it need to understand what are the implications of prey drive and how this affects training and having fun with their dog.